 Unreasonable place

-In order to quote Peter Lynch’s famous saying “Pull flowers and water weeds” in his book “One up on wall street” to illustrate the irrationality of portfolio rebalancing.
+In order to quote Peter Lynch’s famous saying “Pull flowers and water weeds” in his book ““One Up on Wall Street”, Peter Lynch’s great book for investing newbie” to illustrate the irrationality of portfolio rebalancing.
 He made a special call to Peter Lynch to seeks his consent.
 Can investors imagine that in the esoteric world of investment, your level of shrewdness can be higher than that of Buffett plus Lynch?
 Will these two investment masters who have been recognized by the world add up the investment wisdom accumulated in the past two hundred years inferior than you?

 The rebalancing of the investment portfolio is basically an “illogical investment behavior in which Inferior currency defeat good currency.”
 The market and your past remuneration have proved that your current investment judgment is correct, so why abandon your investment judgment that has been validated by the market as a success?
 Change the investment strategy to invest in the target that the market proves that the return on investment is poor?